 In what seems to be fate, Potocnik later became the Web Applications Developer for IT Solutions at the University.
 These early conversations and lasting connections are what led the bus app project to hit the ground running years later, come spring of 2017.
 The students had been heard, the technology was there, and it was time to make it happen.

 The partnership between the City of Mankato and the University had the final goal of creating a solution to ease access to public transportation, but along the way it also provided valuable learning experiences for both faculty and students at the University.
 This partnership became a win-win situation, fostering growth in the students who were involved with the project, building a relationship between the City of Mankato and the University, and in the end creating a huge benefit for the entire community.

 The actual production of the application began in the spring of 2018.
 The first step for IT Solutions at the University was to build the foundation needed to collect and hold the GPS data provided by the City.
 Next, to build the functioning application itself, IT Solutions reached out for help from the University community in search of a developer.
 Dan Salmon—then a grad student in the Minnesota State Mankato information technology program—was hired onto the team as the lead app developer.
-Until his graduation in May this year, Salmon worked closely with IT Solutions staff and constructed both the web version, which is currently live online, and the stand-alone mobile app, which is yet to launch.
+Until his graduation in May 2019, Salmon worked closely with IT Solutions staff and constructed both the web version and the stand-alone mobile app.